psevestre/openid-fapi/Financial_API_WD_002.md

 As a profile of the OAuth 2.0 Authorization Framework, this specification references the security considerations defined in section 10 of [RFC6749], as well as [RFC6819] - OAuth 2.0 Threat Model and Security Considerations, which details various threats and mitigations.

 ### 8.2 Uncertainty of resource server handling of access tokens
-There is no way that the client can find out whether the resource access was granted for the bearer token or holder of key token.
+There is no way that the client can find out whether the resource access was granted for a bearer or sender-constrained access token.
 The two differ in the risk profile and the client may want to differentiate them.
 The protected resources that conform to this doc differentiate them.
-The protected resources that conform to this docuument shall not accept a plain bearer token.
+The protected resources that conform to this docuument shall not accept a bearer access token.
-They shall only support bound access tokens via [MTLS].
+They shall only support sender-constrained access tokens via [MTLS].

 ### 8.3 Attacks using weak binding of authorization server endpoints